chrosson/userscripts/_posts/articles/2013-05-06-realms-of-the-gods.md

     });
 Note that the above can be put on 5 lines (split the 'function' and '}' to a line and indent level by themselves) or 1 line, but I prefer this style.
 Go with whatever you find readable.
 So what have we done?
 For 'each' element we've found, create a link element which links to the same link as to the thread link.
 Perhaps a bit of an anticlimax, but from here we know how to do something to each of a set of elements on a page.

-1 Note, however, that it offers no support for building large-scale Javascript sites - it is not a 'framework'.